Learning Outcomes

 Step 5: Calculate Total Tax Due

-Add together the tax due on each slice of income to find the total income tax liability.
+Add together the tax due on each slice of income to find the total income tax liability, before any reductions or additional charges.

 Worked Example 1.1